Camji55/nexus-plugin-jwt-auth/README.md

 })
 ```

+### Stored Properties

 You can also access properties stored in the token.

-> In this example when I sign the token on signup or login, I store the property accountId within it.
+> In this example I sign the token on signup or login then store the accountId in the token to be accessed directly in a query or mutation to find the account of the authed user.

 ```typescript
 // Query.ts